qgis/QGIS-Documentation/source/introduction/features_at_a_glance.rst

 .. index::`output!save as image!print composer!quick print`

 There are several ways to generate output from your QGIS session.
-We have discussed one already in Section \ref{sec:projects}: saving as a project file.
+We have discussed one already in Section :ref:`sec_projects` saving as a project file.
 Here is a sampling of other ways to produce output files:

 * Menu option |mActionSaveMapAsImage| :menuselection:`Save as Image` opens